-The Apex Town Council adopted Vision Zero Apex as a comprehensive and holistic approach to achieving the goal of zero fatalities on Apex roadways.
+The Apex Town Council adopted Vision Zero Apex in July 2020 as a comprehensive and holistic approach to achieving the goal of zero fatalities on Apex roadways.

 The Resolution to Support Vision Zero Apex was approved by the Apex Town Council on July 21, 2020 affirming the Town’s commitment to eliminating traffic deaths and serious injuries.
 It also provided a framework for Town departments and community stakeholders to work together to achieve this goal.